-When creating a site, a folder named arcgisserver will automatically be generated in the root of the install drive on Windows, regardless of where you place the configurable directories.
-If you need to change the local directory name or subdirectory location from the default to comply with local IT restrictions, you can follow the workflow below.
+When creating a site, a folder named arcgisserver is automatically generated in the root of the installation drive on Windows, regardless of where you place the configurable directories.
+If you need to change the local directory name or subdirectory location from the default to comply with local IT restrictions, complete the following workflow:

 This workflow only works on the installation drive.